 It’s extremely rare for an individual to have to pay compensation out of their own money.
 The amount will normally come from the other party’s insurance company, whether it’s from their car insurance for a road traffic accident or Employer’s Liability Insurance for an accident at work.

 Who Pays For My Opponent’s Costs And Other Expenses?

 In the vast majority of cases the opponent’s costs and expenses will be covered by their insurance company.

-How does Bott and Co get paid?
+How Does Bott and Co Get Paid?

-We deduct this amount directly from your compensation before paying it into your bank account.
-This means you don’t ever have to worry about paying for our services up front, nor about receiving a surprise bill for legal fees at the end of your claim.
+We deduct this amount directly from your compensation before sending you payment.
+This means you don’t ever have to worry about paying for our services upfront, nor about receiving a surprise bill for legal fees at the end of your claim.

 Whilst we won’t charge you a cancellation fee if you change your mind, you will be liable to pay for any work that we have done for you from when you first instructed us to start working on your claim.
 We won’t start work without your permission, but any work that we do for you from that point will be payable if you change your mind about going through with your claim.

 Remember that if your claim is unsuccessful, you don’t pay us a penny, so you have nothing to lose financially by continuing with your claim once the process has begun.

 What Happens If I Receive An Offer Directly From The Other Side?